mllewis/XTMEM/data/README.md

 	* d_var - variance on d
 	* high/low - 95% CI

 `anonymized/all_raw_A.csv` - output of munge_anonymize_data.R.
-It the data from all 12 experiments in the rawest form, merged together.
+It is the data from all 12 experiments in the rawest form.
 The only processing that has been done on this data is binding files from all the experiments together, adding an experiment id column, and anonymizing the subject ids.
-Each row corresponds to a single participant.
+Each row corresponds to one participant.

-	* ApprovalTime/AutoApprovalTime/AssignmentId/HITId/Assignment/AssignmentStatus - misc turk variables.
+	* ApprovalTime/AutoApprovalTime/AssignmentId/HITId/Assignment/AssignmentStatus - misc turk variables
-	* AcceptTime/SubmitTime - Actual time of acceptance and completetion of the tas
+	* AcceptTime/SubmitTime - actual time of acceptance and completetion of the task
-	* exp - original xperiment number
+	* exp - original experiment number
 	* subids - anonymized subject id
 	* trainBlock_T* - block name (varied depending on whether the experiment was blocked or pseudo-random; * = trial num)
 	* trainPics_T* - list of training exemplars for that trial (* = trial num)